Heading

 min read

-In fact, deleting the current paragraph may be the first macro I ever wrote for myself, and I hate to say that it's probably one of my most used ones.
+As much as we writers hate to delete our precious words on the screen, it's as necessary as an outhouse is to a 19th century farm.
+In fact, deleting the current paragraph is one of the first macros I ever wrote for myself, and I hate to say it's probably one of my most used ones.

 Thanks for your interest